8 Best Golf Drivers For Beginners – 2025 Reviews & Buying Guide

 PING G430 SFT Driver - 3 Perspectives

 PING is a world-renowned golf equipment manufacturer that was founded in 1959 by Karsten Solheim, a former General Electric engineer.
-It’s backed by a slew of pros including Bubba Watson, Louis Oosthuizen, and Lee Westwood.
+It has been backed by a number of pros including Bubba Watson, Louis Oosthuizen, and Lee Westwood.

 The G430 SFT (Straight Flight Technology) is the draw bias option in PING’s G430 line.
 A moveable 22g tungsten backweight promotes a right-to-left shot correction of up to 20 yards.
 Compared to the G425 SFT, the G430 has improved distance and a better impact sound.